 Alzheimer’s disease, dementia, and other cognitive disabilities can cause misplaced anger, anxiety, confusion, which can be frightening for the individual living with the conditions and their loved ones.

 Dementia is an overall term used to describe symptoms that impact memory, which can affect how one carries out daily activities.
 Alzheimer’s disease, on the other hand, is a type of dementia and is one of the most common types of dementia.
 Alzheimer’s progresses over time, heavily affecting memory, speech, and thought processes.
 While both conditions are from within the same family and have overlapping conditions, it’s important to distinguish between Alzheimer’s disease and Dementia to find the most appropriate treatment and form of management.
+Here is more information on the causes and symptoms of dementia & Alzheimer’s care in Vancouver.

 The World Health Organization says that 47.5 million people around the world are living with dementia.
 That number is only likely to increase.
 Dementia is a group of symptoms that affects mental cognitive tasks such as memory and reasoning.
 As dementia progresses, it can have a huge impact on the ability to function independently, making it a major cause of disability for older adults.